 You got to worry about biomass formation and filter plugging in the fuel, in the fuel source tank rather and all of those lead to you got to worry about whether your equipment's going to run or not, emergency equipment failure.
 If you think about it, that last one's really the big one.
 It's the one that many of these entities, certainly like hospitals and healthcare facilities, that's the one that they fear the most.
 They're okay if their storage tank has some corrosion damage, but they absolutely, positively cannot have that emergency equipment fail when they really need it.
 What's the action step?
 If you have a positive microbial presence test or an excess microbial presence test that's indicated, what are the implications of what you need to do?
 Well, in terms of the implications, government entities and hospitals worry about this a lot because they both really have to be able to provide services to their constituents no matter what and the microbial presence is a major hurdle to them doing that.

 Well, here's what you do.
-First, recommendation would be, you need to amend your PM practice to make sure that you can detect those, okay.
+The first recommendation would be, you need to amend your PM practice to make sure that you can detect those, okay.
 That's really a kind of a before recommendation.
-You want to make sure that your regular monitoring of microbial levels in your storage tanks as a regular protocol that you do at regular intervals because you can use those results to predict when you're about to have that problem.
+You want to make sure that your regular monitoring of microbial levels in your storage tanks is a regular protocol that you do at regular intervals because you can use those results to predict when you're about to have that problem.

 Once you detect that problem, the best practices would be as follows.
-First thing that you would want to do is you would need to drain the water bottoms out of that fuel and you'd need to apply biocide.
-Now this is important to pay attention to.
+The first thing that you would want to do is you would need to drain the water bottoms out of that fuel and you'd need to apply biocide.
+Now, this is important to pay attention to.
 Biocide application is the most important part of this process once you remove the free water.

 Now you need to make sure that you use a biocide and not a biostat.
 There's a difference between the two.
 A biocide is the only thing that actually kills the living microbes.
 Again, it's the only thing that actually kills them.